nonysingh/extract_embedded_links/README.md

 # extract_embedded_links
-python program to extract embedded links in a pdg
+python program to extract embedded links from PDF file.

+Output is an excel with following columns:
+Page Number
+Linked Text
+Link